HSF/phoenix/README.md

 It consists of two packages: a plain TypeScript core library ([phoenix-event-display](./packages/phoenix-event-display/README.md)) and Angular example application ([phoenix-app](./packages/phoenix-ng/README.md)).
 A React example is also [provided](https://github.com/9inpachi/phoenix-react).
 The core library can be adapted for any experiment with some simple steps.

-Phoenix is the official web event display of both the [HEP Software Foundation](https://hepsoftwarefoundation.org), and the [ATLAS experiment](https://atlas.cern).
+Phoenix is supported by the [HEP Software Foundation](https://hepsoftwarefoundation.org) and is the official web event display of the [ATLAS experiment](https://atlas.cern).

 It was selected for Google Summer of Code support in 2019 and 2020.